muhammad-usman-haider/Loan-Default-Prediction-Using-Logistic-Regression/README.md

 # Loan Default Prediction Using Logistic Regression

 This project implements a machine learning model to predict loan default risk using logistic regression.
-It includes data preprocessing, model training, evaluation, and a web interface for making predictions.
+It includes data preprocessing, model training, evaluation, and a web interface for making predictions..

 # Project Structure